programminghistorian/jekyll/lessons/graph-databases-and-SPARQL.md

 {% include figure.html src="/images/sparql11.png" caption="A gallery of images with a timeline of their creation dates generated using Palladio." %}

+Note that Palladio is designed to work with relatively small amounts of data (on the order of hundreds or thousands of rows, not tens of thousands), so you may have to use the `LIMIT` command that we used when querying the Europeana endpoint to reduce the number of results that you get back, just to keep the software from freezing.

 ## Further reading

 In this tutorial we got a look at the structure of LOD as well as a real-life